“Modern exact clairvoyance,

 We could trace this farther, but since Steiner wanted you to search out (and, presumably, buy) his books, perhaps we shouldn’t.
 So round up his books and settle down for a good read.
 Particularly interesting are the books in the series Foundations of Waldorf Education.
 Waldorf teachers study these books intently.
 Before sending a child to a Waldorf school, perhaps you should, too.

 Things get muddier when we consider the sorts of "imagination," etc., stressed by Waldorf schools for the students.
 The kids are not taught the techniques of exact clairvoyance or, indeed, any form of clairvoyance, defined literally.
 But they are shepherded onto a path that is supposed to lead to clairvoyance.
-Note that the Steiner statements we have considered come from a book about education.
+Note that the Steiner statements we are considering come from a book about education.

 ◊◊◊ 10.
 CLAIRVOYANCE AND DELUSION ◊◊◊

-Steiner taught that brainwork does not produce truth; to find truth, we need clairvoyance.
-Intellect can help us to understand the purely physical realm, but it has little power to penetrate the spirit realm.
+Steiner himself was an intellectual, and his criticisms of intellect were necessarily equivocal.
+Intellect can help us to understand the purely physical realm, he taught, but it has little power to penetrate the spirit realm.
 The chief benefit of intellect is that it makes us more mentally alert, more fully conscious.
 Hence it strengthens us, allowing us to pursue clairvoyance of a more precise, discerning type — exact clairvoyance — than was available to humanity in the past.
-But in and of itself, intellect is deadening.
+But in and of itself, intellect is deadening, Steiner often said.

-To sample Steiner's teachings about mediums, see, e.g., "Seances" and "Double Trouble".
-For some messages Steiner relayed from the dead to the living, see "Steiner and the Warlord".
+"Mediumship" is the power to function as a medium, one who can contact the dead and/or spirits.
+[To sample Steiner's teachings about mediums, see, e.g., "Seances" and "Double Trouble".
+For some messages Steiner relayed from the dead to the living, see "Steiner and the Warlord".]

 Steiner himself often used the term "clairvoyance," but he also used such alternatives as "higher knowledge" or "higher cognition."